Create an Automated Personalization (AP) activity in Adobe Target using the Visual Experience Composer (VEC).

 Target does not differentiate between URL protocols ( https and http).
 As a result,

-The page with the specified URL opens in the Visual Experience Composer.
+The page with the specified URL opens in the VEC.

 To name the activity, click the Name field and type your activity name.